nelsonjm5/practice12/README.txt

-Practice 11 Deployment
+Practice 12 Deployment Documentation

 Platform Used:
 Render

-Deployment Process:
-For this assignment, I deployed my Node.js/Express application using Render.
-I first combined my front-end files from the Project3Dark folder with the Express server files from my Practice10 project.
-The final project folder included index.html, styles.css, dashboard_project.js, server.js, package.json, and package-lock.json.

-Before deploying, I made sure the server.js file used process.env.PORT so the app could run on Render's assigned port.
-I also made sure package.json included a start script:

-"start": "node server.js"

-After confirming the app worked locally with npm install and npm start, I uploaded the project files to a GitHub repository.
-Then I created a new Web Service on Render, connected the GitHub repository, and used the following settings:

-Build Command: npm install
-Start Command: npm start
-Instance Type: Free
+How I Modified the Code:
+I modified my Node.js/Express application to use an environment variable named GREETING.
+In server.js, I added a greeting variable that reads from process.env.GREETING.
+If the GREETING variable is not set, the app uses a default message instead.

+The main code change was:

+const greeting = process.env.GREETING || "Hello from your deployed app!";

+Then I updated the /api/message route so it returns that greeting value as JSON:

+app.get("/api/message", (req, res) => {
+  res.json({ message: greeting });
+});

+Which Platform I Used:
+I used Render for deployment.
+I chose Render because my AWS Elastic Beanstalk setup had permission issues, and the assignment allowed Render as an alternative platform.

+How I Set the Environment Variable:
+In Render, I opened my practice12 Web Service and went to the Environment section.
+I added a new environment variable with the following values:

+Key: GREETING
+Value: Hello from Render!

-Once Render finished building and deploying the app, I opened the live Render URL in my browser to verify that the application was running online.
+After saving the environment variable, I redeployed the application.
+Then I opened the /api/message route in my browser to make sure the JSON response reflected the environment variable.

 Issues Encountered:
-I originally tried to deploy the application using AWS Elastic Beanstalk.
-I installed the AWS CLI and EB CLI, created an IAM user, and attempted to run eb init and eb create.
-However, AWS kept returning permission errors, including missing permission for elasticbeanstalk:CreateStorageLocation.
-Even after attaching Elastic Beanstalk and administrator permissions, the AWS account still appeared to have restrictions that prevented Elastic Beanstalk from creating the needed resources.

-How I Addressed the Issues:
-Since the assignment allowed alternative deployment platforms, I switched from AWS Elastic Beanstalk to Render.
-Render was simpler for this project because it connected directly to my GitHub repository and only required the build command npm install and the start command npm start.
-This allowed me to successfully deploy the application and verify it using the live Render URL.
+The first issue was with AWS Elastic Beanstalk.
+My AWS IAM user was denied permission to create some Elastic Beanstalk resources, so I switched to Render.
+I also briefly saw a Cannot GET / message because the main route was not the required test route.
+I fixed this by going directly to /api/message, which showed the correct JSON response.